grabbeh/grabeh.net/markdown/Steps-to-improve-Unity-Ubuntu-on-Chromebook-Crouton-for-developer-purposes.md

+---
+path: '/Steps-to-improve-Unity-Ubuntu-on-Chromebook-Crouton-for-developer-purposes'
+title: 'Steps to improve Unity Ubuntu on Chromebook Crouton for developer purposes'
+---

 I recently bought an Acer C270 Chromebook and having undertaken the straightforward process of using Crouton to install Ubuntu/Unity, I found I had to take a few more steps to make the machine usable for Node.js development.

 I thought I'd outline the steps below I took.
 Clearly some steps may not be applicable depending on the preferred setup.